zongdaoming/Awesome-Commonsense-Reasoning/README.md

 # Awesome-Commonsense-Reasoning
-✨✨ Latest Papers and Benchmarks on Commonsense Reasoning Welcome to the Awesome Commonsense Reasoning project! 🚀 Here, we curate the latest research papers and benchmarks related to commonsense reasoning, creating a comprehensive resource for researchers, developers, and enthusiasts in the field.
+✨✨ Welcome to the Awesome Commonsense Reasoning project! 🚀 Here, we curate the latest research papers and benchmarks related to commonsense reasoning, creating a comprehensive resource for researchers, developers, and enthusiasts in the field.

 ![Commonsense Reasoning](commonsense_reasoning.png)